mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 Your first interaction with Devices map you will see a similar map like the below

    ![Pcap Files Uploaded](./images/devices-map.png 'Pcap files uploaded')
-1. Use the four icon on the left to select **Layout by Purdue**.
-In this model you will see the different layers between Corporate IT and site opeartions.
+1. Use the four icon bar on the left to select **Layout by Purdue**.
+In this model you will see the different layers between Corporate IT and site operations.

 2. Check your notifications available and you can take action at this point.